pablojimeno/code-rails/chapter_1_code_rails/what_is_a_web_app.md

  - Read: [Visions of a Post-Agile world](http://blog.sprint.ly/post/41801740808/visions-of-a-post-agile-world) -

-## Let's put that into practice
+## Let's put these into practice

-To explore these concepts further, let's lay out our objectives for today as user stories:
+To explore these concepts further, let's lay out our objectives for today as

+### User Stories:

   - As a developer, I want to use a Project Management App so that I can track my tasks and progress

-- As a developer, I want to understand automated testing so that I can use BDD
+  - As a developer, I want to understand automated testing so I don't break parts of my app

   - As a developer, I want to use and understand BDD so that my projects turn out great

-- As a Rails developer, I want to understand the structure of a Rails app so that I can understand Rails conventions
+  - As a Rails developer, I want to understand the structure of a Rails app so that I can use Rails conventions to build my app quickly and easily

 This is our guide for the day.
-Each of the following sections will lead you where you need to go.
+Each of the following sections take you through building some basic tests.